About the Awards

-Cash awards are given for the following categories:
+Monatary Awards are given for the following categories:

 - Best oral presentation

-- Best poster presentation
+- Best graduate poster presentation

-Ariel Kruger, Rutgers University―2018 best Student Oral Presentation entitled “Monitoring with Microbes: Predicting Amphibian Disease Susceptibility Using Lab-Based Microbial Challenge Assays”
+Ariel Kruger, Rutgers University―2018 Best Student Oral Presentation entitled “Monitoring with Microbes: Predicting Amphibian Disease Susceptibility Using Lab-Based Microbial Challenge Assays”

-Lauren Ash, University of Vermont―2018 best Graduate Student Poster Presentation entitled “Ranaviruses in amphibian communities of Vermont”
+Lauren Ash, University of Vermont―2018 Best Graduate Student Poster Presentation entitled “Ranaviruses in amphibian communities of Vermont”

-Elizabeth Signore, College of the Atlantic―2018 best Undergraduate Student Poster Presentation entitled “Employing an External Backpack Radio Transmitter to Track Post-Breeding Movements of Yellow-Spotted Salamanders”
+Elizabeth Signore, College of the Atlantic―2018 Best Undergraduate Student Poster Presentation entitled “Employing an External Backpack Radio Transmitter to Track Post-Breeding Movements of Yellow-Spotted Salamanders”

-Jakub Zegar, Drexel University―2018 best Undergraduate Student Poster Presentation entitled “Predicting the Range of Anuran Body Temperatures in the Field Using Agar Models and Mechanistic Niche Modelling”
+Jakub Zegar, Drexel University―2018 Best Undergraduate Student Poster Presentation entitled “Predicting the Range of Anuran Body Temperatures in the Field Using Agar Models and Mechanistic Niche Modelling”

-David Munoz, Penn State University―2017 best Student Oral Presentation entitled “Responses of Individual Growth Rates to Warm Weather Conditions in Five Populations of the Red-backed Salamander, Plethodon cinereus“.
+David Munoz, Penn State University―2017 Best Student Oral Presentation entitled “Responses of Individual Growth Rates to Warm Weather Conditions in Five Populations of the Red-backed Salamander, Plethodon cinereus“.

-Brandon LaBumbard, University of Massachusetts Boston―2017 best Graduate Student Poster Presentation entitled “Inhibition of Pathogenic Fungi Using Volatile Organic Compounds Produced by Bacteria”.
+Brandon LaBumbard, University of Massachusetts Boston―2017 Best Graduate Student Poster Presentation entitled “Inhibition of Pathogenic Fungi Using Volatile Organic Compounds Produced by Bacteria”.

-August Blackman, Oberlin College―2017 best Undergraduate Poster Presentation entitled “Novel Salamander Guild Differentially Affects Small- and Large-Bodied Species through Niche Partitioning”.
+August Blackman, Oberlin College―2017 Best Undergraduate Poster Presentation entitled “Novel Salamander Guild Differentially Affects Small- and Large-Bodied Species through Niche Partitioning”.

-Kristine Hoffman, University of Maine―2016 best Student Oral Presentation entitled “Pitfalls of Analyzing Pitfall Data on Amphibian
+Kristine Hoffman, University of Maine―2016 Best Student Oral Presentation entitled “Pitfalls of Analyzing Pitfall Data on Amphibian

-Jamie Shinskie, Bloomsburg University―2016 best Student Poster Presentation entitled “Historic and Recent Canopy Cover and Stream Habitat Variables Affecting Eastern Hellbender Persistence with the Susquehanna Rive Drainage of Pennsylvania”.
+Jamie Shinskie, Bloomsburg University―2016 Best Student Poster Presentation entitled “Historic and Recent Canopy Cover and Stream Habitat Variables Affecting Eastern Hellbender Persistence with the Susquehanna Rive Drainage of Pennsylvania”.